Skip to content

 What Changes When You Fix Handoffs

 Teams stop wasting sprints on reconciliation work.
-Backend engineers know exactly what the frontend expects — not from a Slack message, but from a scanned contract.
+Backend engineers know exactly what the frontend expects — not from a Slack message, but from a published contract.
 Frontend developers know immediately when a backend change breaks their assumptions.
 And the whole cycle runs continuously, not once.

 Engineering handoffs don't need to be faster.
 They need to stop being handoffs entirely and become a continuous bridge.